 The job can be stressful at times (patent attorneys all have to work to strict deadlines), but although I am expected to work hard, the office environment is very friendly and supportive.
 There are also great opportunities for progression within the firm as I complete my training and pass my exams.

-Much of my training has been on-the-job under the guidance of several partners and other more senior members of the firm.
-Furthermore, I have received more formal training in the form of a structured program involving professional courses and exams.
+Much of my training was on-the-job under the guidance of several partners and other more senior members of the firm.
+Furthermore, I received more formal training in the form of a structured program involving professional courses and exams.
 For example, during my time at D Young & Co, I have completed the Intellectual Property Law Certificate at Queen Mary, University of London, have attended courses for and passed the EQE qualifying exams and am currently working towards passing the UK exams.
 The exams and training courses have provided a great opportunity to learn about the nuances of patent law and to meet other trainees in the profession.